Study reports evidence of mature heart cell potential in embryonic

 For future stem cell based therapies to work, scientists will need to

-have heart cells that exhibit mature excitation-contraction coupling.
+have heart cells that exhibit mature excitation-contract

 The current study found protein functions, which were involved in the